Unscripted Content

 Creator • Producer • Head of Development • Story Producer • Casting Director • Editor • Post Production Supervisor • Music Supervisor • Graphics • Set Designer • Props • Social Media Manager • Host

-RR1 was my first experience in television.
-Produced for Elon Student Television, Reality Room is a competitive reality show in which contestants known as roommates are paired up and have to win challenges to ensure their safety while voting out one pair each week.
+RR1 was my first experience in television production.
+Produced for Elon Student Television, Reality Room is a competition reality show in which contestants, known as roommates, are paired up and strive to win challenges to ensure their safety while voting out one pair each week.
 Season 1 featured 8 episodes, 14 contestants, and 11 unique challenges.
-I did everything from creating the format, to casting, to creating competitions, to editing a majority of the final product.
-I also acted as music supervisor and created a music library for the show that matched its aesthetic.
+Because this was the first season, I took on most of the production process from creating the format, to casting, to designing competitions, and even editing a majority of the final product.
+I also acted as music supervisor and curated a music library to help solidify the aesthetic of the program.

 This is the Reality Room series premiere.
-The entire first season is available on YouTube.
+The complete first season is available on YouTube.

 Reality Room: Battle of the Sexes